 As you keep resisting the ‘meeting’ the more frequently and intensely these feelings often come which can become very painful in many ways, affecting us physically, emotionally and/or mentally.

 Perhaps you are starting to get a sense of the intelligence of the universe and these emotions that are longing to return home.

-At some point sooner or later a facing of the emotion takes place this can be a conscious moment of openness or alternatively once you have exhausted your options, given up trying and surrendered because you don’t know what else to do.
+At some point sooner or later a facing of the emotion takes place.
+This can be a conscious moment of openness, or alternatively, once you have exhausted your options, you just give up and surrender because you don’t know what else to do!

 ‘I Just Want To Be Loved’